 An impact driver is the perfect power tool if you're working on a project that requires a lot of screws, such as fastening decking boards or roof sheets and assembling flat pack furniture or cabinetry.

 Hammer and rotary power drills are both ideal for drilling through tough surfaces like brick, concrete and stone.
-Hammer drill feature a hammer function that pounds the drill bit as it rotates, helping it to work its way through dense materials.
+Hammer drills feature a hammer function that pounds the drill bit as it rotates, helping it to work its way through dense materials.
 The hammer function can be easily switched off to become a regular drill when needed.
-“The constant torque at a lower rate of a hammer means you’ll get through masonry in no time,” says Paul.
+“The constant torque at a lower rate of a hammer means you'll get through masonry in no time,” says Paul.

 Rotary power drills are powered by air pressure and provide you with a lot more impact than hammer drills.
 They're generally more durable than hammer drills and have three settings; drill mode, hammer drill or just hammer which works like a mini jackhammer.